krshrimali/Digit-Recognition-MNIST-SVHN-PyTorch-CPP/README.md

 # Digit-Recognition-MNIST-SVHN

+## Blog

+The blog post on using VGG-Net on MNIST Dataset using PyTorch C++ API: https://krshrimali.github.io/PyTorch-C++-API/.

 ## Implementing CNN for Digit Recognition (MNIST and SVHN dataset) using PyTorch C++ API

 **Branch - Version 1**